 A key to a profitable swine production business is a healthy breed of pigs.
-One of the many challenges swine raisers face is when their breed starts to show signs of diseases.
-Breeding farm managers and staff should be able to detect symptoms of diseases and take necessary precautions, alert the veterinarian, or both.
-A suitable medication within the early stages of a disease is essential and can go a long way to save the herd while maintaining a healthy production streak.
+One of the many challenges swine raisers face is when their breed start to show signs of diseases.
+Breeding farm managers and staff should be able to detect symptoms of diseases and make necessary precautions, alert the veterinarian or both.
+A suitable medication within the early stages of a disease is essential, and can go a long way to save the herd while maintaining a healthy production streak.

 A. Pre-weaning period

 Colibacillosis is a common disease that is caused by Escherichia coli bacteria.
 It is of significant economic importance concerning the loss of livestock.
 It is the most common infectious bacterial disease of poultry and is seen in cattle, pigs, goats, and other mammals.
 It can be detected in pigs through symptoms such as severe diarrhea caused by enteritis, lameness, stunted growth, inactivity, lack of appetite and water consumption, and unresponsiveness.
 As treatment for this disease remains an emerging field in colibacillosis studies, focus is mainly focused on prevention.
 This includes prevention of fecal contamination in newborn piglets and ventilating the incubators/houses where the animals are kept.